quyetdc/Shopify-CustomApp-Demo/README.md

 In this project, instead of using `ngrok`, I deploy it to heroku, u can check it [here](https://colin-shopify-custom-app.herokuapp.com/)

-I use `Httparty` gem to make call to Shopify API
+- `Httparty` gem to make call to Shopify API

-Project uses `RSPEC` as the testing framework and `FactoryBot` to create test data
+- `RSPEC` as the testing framework
+- `FactoryBot` to create test data

-Project uses 'Bootstrap 4' installed by gem `bootstrap`.
+- `Bootstrap 4` installed by gem `bootstrap`.
 You can check it [here](https://github.com/twbs/bootstrap-rubygem)
+- `bootstrap_form` to create form with bootstrap

+Project

 ## TESTING